 EPs who do not have the same Menu objectives implemented across each of their practice locations equipped with CEHRT may attest to the five Menu objectives that represent the greatest number of their patient encounters.
 For measures that require a percentage threshold, they can limit the denominator to the location or locations that pursued that menu objective.
 (Medicare and Medicaid EHR Incentive Program – Stage 2 – Final Rule p.
 53981)

 Clinical Quality Measures (CQMs): in 2013, EPs may choose from two options based on their edition of CEHRT.
-For further guidance, refer to the Certified Health IT Product List.

 - 3 (of 3) Core CQMs;